rami6711/fb_plus/README.md

 - c - color

 ## font
 Each character is defined by 32 segments.
+Thus, a single character is defined using 32 bits (4 bytes) for any character size.
 The basis is a standard 16-segment display.
 An additional 16 segments extend the original possibilities.
 The last 3 segments are dots.
 Their diameter is larger than the "bold" font parameter.
 The remaining segments are formed by the hexagon i4.
 It is a flattened regular hexagon.

 Here is map of segments:
 ![segments map](doc/segments.jpg)